Bira/octopus-carnival/_drafts/wir-dscc-zombie.md

 Defender Aura-like setup and fire zombies make sense in non-Athas settings too.

-While three of the four zombies presented here are strongly associated with their specific regions, there's nothing preventing an enterprising villain from importing them to wherever their lair is, or to somehow replicate the process of their creation in a lab.
+While three of the four zombies presented here are strongly associated with their specific home regions, there's nothing preventing an enterprising villain from importing them to wherever their lair is, or to somehow replicate the process of their creation in a lab.